-This document (RSPO P&C 2018) defines Indicators for each Criterion and further Guidance where useful.
-Indicators are specific pieces of objective evidence that shall (must) be in place to demonstrate or verify that the Criterion is being met, i.e. they constitute the normative part of the standard together with the Principles, Criteria and definitions.
-Guidance consists of useful information to help the unit of certification and auditor understand what the Criterion and/or Indicators mean in practice, to indicate good practice, and practices that should be followed.
-Guidance constitutes the informative part of the standard.
+This document defines relevant Indicators for each Criterion and further develops guidance to be used for the production of Certified Sustainable Palm Oil (CSPO) in Thailand.
+These Indicators are specific pieces of objective evidence that shall be in place to demonstrate or verify that the Criteria is being met.
+Guidance consists of useful information to help the unit of certification and auditor understand what the Criterion and/ or Indicators mean in practice, to indicate good practices that should be followed.
+Therefore, guidance constitutes the informative part of the standard.